 This noodle casserole recipe is one of our favorite ways to use up leftover turkey!
 A creamy, cheesy casserole is total comfort food!

-- 16 ounces spaghetti or other long pasta
+- 16 ounces spaghetti or linguine

 - 4 tablespoons butter